rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 We first want to find out _where_ in our dependency tree that `basis-universal` is brought in from. `cargo tree` is the tool to help you analyze your dependencies by showing them in a nifty graph structure.

-When running `cargo tree`, we get over 1.000 outputted lines that we have to parse, for somewhere inside this haystack is `basis-universal`:
+When running `cargo tree`, we get over 1.000 outputted lines that we have to search, for somewhere inside this haystack is `basis-universal`:

 ```sh
 │       │   ├── bevy_image v0.15.0